vagabond1215/RPG/README.md

 ### Catalog validation

 `npm run validate` invokes `scripts/validateData.ts`, applying the schemas in `schemas/` to every animal and plant.
 Run the validator before committing catalog edits so the automated tests—and the Codex UI—only see structurally valid records.

+### Dependency maintenance

+Run `npm outdated` after large batches of work to identify ecosystem updates.
+When bumping packages, follow up with the validation and build scripts (`npm run validate`, `npm run build:indexes`, `npm run build:spellbook`) and the complete test suite to confirm the data pipelines still behave as expected.

 ### Spellbook data